-The best children's books not only need to excite the mind of a child, they also need to engage the adult reading them to the point that they're happy going through the same book over and over again.
+The best children's books not only need to excite the mind of a child, they also need to engage the adult reading them to the point that they're happy going through the same book over and over (and over and over) again.
 We've broken our list of children's books down into age groups – with some extra recommendations in each section that anyone with a designer's eye will get a kick out of as well.

 01. The Gruffalo